 Intro To Roofing Contractor Marketing

 Hey, whats up guys?
-So today, finally we’re getting started in this- The Roofing Contractor Marketing Breakdown Overall Overview.
+So today, finally we’re getting started in this- The SEO for Roofing Contractors breakdown is here!
 So this is gonna be a series where it’s gonna be turning out to be at least 7 to 9 videos if I had to guess right now.
 But in this video I just want to introduce myself and introduce why I chose roofers?
 Why I am going on this journey and what is it that entices me to only pick this narrow niche.
 By the way, Here’s the full breakdown of roofing contractor marketing.

 Right, so first of all my name is Shibga Chowdhury.
-Okay, so it’s a hard name but I always recommend people calling me by Shib -S-H-I-B as it’ll be a lot better, a lot less butchering of the name as time goes.
+Okay, so it’s a hard name but I always recommend people calling me by Shib. -S-H-I-B as it’ll be a lot better, a lot less butchering of the name as time goes.
 So now that thats out of the way, let’s get into it!
 The main reason why I’m choosing Roofing Contractors is for a couple of reasons actually but the main reasons are that its a damn good product.
 If you’re in the market and if you specialize in roofing, there’s a reason why you are specializing in roofing.
 And you might be, because if your, watching this and you found me you must be a well into roofing contractor compared to your other services.
 A lot of it has to do with the same reasons that you like it.
-I like it because

 1. Homeowners don’t have to be home when you’re doing the work,